 - Balsamic vinegar has a powerful flavour, so you don't need much of this dressing to enhance your salads.
 It is rich and smooth and aromatic, adding just the right amount of tartness to this maple balsamic vinaigrette.

 You'll find the amounts of each ingredient you'll need in the recipe card below.
-Here are a few notes about the key ingredients for this simple maple dressing.
+Here are a few notes about the simple ingredients for this maple dressing.

 - a shallot: brings a pungent flavour to this vinaigrette